TTK4145-Students-2021/project-group29/README.md

 **Imported libraries**

 We have imported several Golang-packages in our implementation of the elevator system.
 These are:
-- fmt
+- fmt: Implements formatted I/O
-- os
+- io/ioutil: Implements I/O utility functions.
+Used in caborder-backup solution in Executer.
-- strings
+- os: Provides interface to operating system functionality
-- time
+- strconv: Used to convert types like bool and string.
+Used in caborder-backup solution in Executer.
-- io/ioutil
+- strings: Functions to manipulate UTF-8.
-- strconv
+- time: Measuring and displaying time.
+Timers used in Distributer and Executer.